mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/documentation-style-guide.md

 Use the second person and avoid the first person.
   - For example: "View the status in the **Status** pane." as opposed to "We’ll view the status in the **Status** pane."

-An exception is **Customer Education** content which can be written in first or second person to keep the audience focused and interested.
-  - For example: "While Mattermost provides options to make mobile deployment as easy as possible, it will take time and iteration.
-We are here to [support](https://link-to-support-section) you." as opposed to "Deploying the Mattermost Mobile App will take time and iteration."

 ### Voice